U.S. DEPARTMENT OF STATE DAILY PRESS BRIEFING Wednesday, January 28, 2009

-You guys are really interested in envoys.
+MR. WOOD: You guys are really interested in envoys.

 QUESTION: But you said there was no outcome from this meeting, but --

 QUESTION: Yeah, just to follow up on the targeted sanctions.
 Is it hurting the members of the regime?
 Is it having any – do you have any further signs that they’re pulling their kids out of colleges overseas or --

 It’s a complex problem, and as I – as I said earlier, the military isn’t – the military – or military activities are not going to be the solution to this problem.
 We need a political solution in Afghanistan.
 Again, but what we need to have is that right mix of the three elements – political, economic, and military – to really make a difference long-term in Afghanistan.

-President Obama has made it very clear that he wants to introduce energy independence, wean the country off of crude imports.
+QUESTION: President Obama has made it very clear that he wants to introduce energy independence, wean the country off of crude imports.
 How, if it does at all, does this change priority or stance towards petro regions like the Niger Delta, Venezuela, the Caucasus?
-MR. WOOD:

 QUESTION: Well, but (inaudible) has said it’s going to work with the Israelis and others on the anti-smuggling --

 QUESTION: -- programs.
 So he’s not offering any U.S. proposals along those lines about stopping smuggling, or just --

 MR. WOOD: I’m not going to – it wouldn’t be fair for me to talk further about what he’s trying to do in the region, except to say what I’ve already said.